Quilted Comforts by Dot Collins

 Plaid and Stripes Salad quilts combine plaid and striped fabrics with your own “focus” personalize blocks (i.e. Orphan blocks from other classes, antique blocks, pieced blocks, preprinted squares, painted fabrics, embroidered squares, needlework, theme prints/fabrics, appliqué designs, pictures printed on fabrics, etc.) to make a unique quilt.
 You may also choose to use fabrics other than plaids and stripes.
 This Quilt makes a wonderful school or holiday theme quilt.

-New Workshop!
 Machine Quilted Feathers (a process workshop!)

 Machine Quilted Feathers is a process class.
 The handout will include instructions on how to do a quilt with lots of feathers but the focus of the class is to teach technique of how to accomplish the stitches needed to make that quilt - or to use on any other machine quilted quilt.